pooltogether/v4-docs/docs/design/index.md

 ### Prize Structure

-Each draw is allocated a portion of the contributed liquidity (according to the exponential weighted average above).
+Each draw is allocated the accrued liquidity from the contributions during the draw period, as well as any leftover liquidity from previous draws.
 This liquidity is then distributed across a number of prize tiers and a reserve.
 Each prize tier has a different prize count and odds of occurring.
 The reserve is used to fund the RNG auction and backstop prize claims in the event a prize tier runs out of liquidity.
 When a draw is awarded it computes the number of prize tiers based on the number of claims for the previous awarded draw.

 #### Prize Liquidity